Lynnes001/piptag_tutorial/README.md

   > LaunchPad MSP-EXP430G2 Driver (download from Texas Instruments offical site)

-- File Structure (important files are listed only) Provided code
+- File Structure (important files are listed only)
+The code provided has a default setting which specifies a message sending frequence of once per ten second.
 ```
 PIP1_SendBeacon
 ├── ...